It’s a common lament amongst ghost hunters, “we love haunted cemeteries, we just can’t explain why they’re haunted…”

 Concentrate on pathways especially.
 It sounds weird, but well worn paths and roadways in cemeteries are very active.
 I have yet to figure out why, but sometimes it seems as though energy in all forms prefers unobstructed pathways (a lot like the Feng Shui principles I talk about often where a crowded cluttered house holds energy in).

 Have a super happy time visiting the haunted cemeteries or any cemeteries.
-Have a quiet walk in a peaceful beautiful place and a bit of reflection on life and our imprint.
+This is a season for a quiet walk in a peaceful beautiful place and a bit of reflection on life and our imprint.